Automatic PR Comments¶

-Squash allows you to store files and data that need to be shared across deployments.
-This is done through a special storage mount point that becomes available to all deployments.
+You can store files and data that needs to be shared across deployments.
+This is done through a special storage mount point that becomes available to all deployments within a repository.

 When the Assets Storage is enabled Squash will automatically add a new

 /assets/ mount point for all deployments within the repository.